|Alcohol Server Training Law||Non-Regulated|

 |Approved TIPS Programs||Classroom: On Premise, Off Premise, Concessions, and Gaming

-Note: eTIPS is valid for certification.
-Some MA jurisdictions, such as Ashland, Framingham, Chicopee, Worcester, Natick and Westborough, do not accept web-based training.
+Online: eTIPS is valid for certification.
+Some MA jurisdictions, such as Ashland, Framingham, Worcester, Chicopee, Natick and Westborough, do not accept web-based training.
 Please see our classroom training options.

 |Can I become a Certified TIPS Trainer?||Yes.
 Browse upcoming train-the-trainer workshops.|